'#WAR': Breitbart set to take on Trump White House after Bannon ouster

 Related: Trump's chief strategist Steve Bannon fired

 Following news of Bannon's exit, Breitbart started to prepare stories critical of people in the Trump White House, a person at the website told CNN.
 It's most likely the site will not -- for now at least -- directly attack the President, but will focus its fire on people in Trump's circle who had clashed with Bannon, or who are viewed as Democrats or "globalists."

+A senior administration official told CNNMoney that Bannon will indeed fight for nationalism and populism on the from outside the White House.
+"He can be helpful to POTUS on the outside.
+Others may need to duck," the person said.

 One Breitbart headline drew a comparison between Trump and Arnold Schwarzenegger, the former California governor, who is not viewed positively among the conservative base.

 "With Steve Bannon gone, Donald Trump risks becoming Arnold Schwarzenegger 2.0," the Breitbart headline declared.